kapitsa2811/PatternRecognition_TeamTasks/Exercise_4/README.md

 ## Data
 The folder `Exercise_04/data/gxl` contains 500 [gxl-files](https://en.wikipedia.org/wiki/GXL), each representing a graph of a molecular compound.
 Each molecule has either activity against HIV or not.
 So we consider two classes, active (a) and inactive (i).

-The files `Exercise_04/data/train.txt`and `Exercise_04/data/valid.txt` contain the partitioning into training and validation set (each contains 250 molecules), as well as the ground-truth, i.e. if the molecule belongs to the class active or inactive.
+The files `Exercise_04/data/train.txt`and `Exercise_04/data/valid.txt` contain the partitioning into training and validation set (each contains 250 molecules), as well as the ground-truth, i.e. if the molecule belongs to the class 'active' or 'inactive'.
 In both files, each line stands for one molecule, first stating the number of the corresponding file and then separated by a space, the letter 'a' or 'i' for the class the molecule belongs to.

 The gxl-files are structured as follows